 The Python versions supported for this release are 3.8-3.10.
-Note that the Mac wheels are now based on OS X 10.14 rather than 10.6 that was used in previous NumPy release cycles.
-10.14 is the oldest release supported by Apple.
+Note that the Mac wheels are based on OS X 10.15 rather than 10.9 that was used in previous NumPy release cycles.

 A total of 12 people contributed to this release.
 People with a "+" by their names contributed a patch for the first time.